 For ingredient quantities please reference the recipe card below.
 On the recipe card there is a button for US or M (Metric) measurements.

-In a large bowl whisk together some all-purpose flour salt and baking powder just until combined then set aside.
+Whisk together the all-purpose flour salt and baking powder just until combined then set aside.

 I like to use a serrated knife to cut this French Apple Cake I feel like it helps get cleaner slices with the slices of apples moving around.